This post may contain affiliate links. Please read my Privacy Policy.

 Thai Yellow Curry: There are different varieties of yellow curries, but the main ingredient is turmeric, which gives it a gold/yellow color.
 Moreover, yellow curry has yellow cumin, kaffir lime leaves, and yellow mustard seeds.

 Thai Green Curry: A Thai green curry recipe does not have a lot of differences in the recipe or the way it is prepared.
 However, the kind of chilies used makes all the difference in the flavor.
 For green curries, most recipes use fresh green chilies.
-If you want to intensify the curry's green color, you can use other herbs such as Thai basil leaves, kaffir lime leaves, and cilantro.
+If you want to intensify the curry's green color, you can use other herbs, such as Thai basil leaves, kaffir lime leaves, and cilantro.

 Spice Levels: Everyone has a different threshold for spice.
 Adding various spices can add heat to this Vegetarian Thai Red Curry Recipe.
 You can add a bit of sriracha or chili flakes to the mix.
-If you do not like spicy food, then Thai Yellow curry might be a good choice.

 Rice Alternatives

 Noodles: Prepare your favorite Asian noodles and serve the curry over them to make curry noodles.
-I find that rice noodles work very well with any thai curry dish.
+I find that rice noodles work very well with any Thai curry dish.

 Frequently Asked Questions